influxdata/docs-v2/content/kapacitor/v1/reference/cli/kapacitor/replay.md

 The `kapacitor replay` command replays a task or query recording.

-The times of the data points will either be relative to `now` or, `-rec-time` flag is included, the exact times in the recording.
+The times of the data points will either be relative to `now` or, if the `-rec-time` flag is included, the exact times in the recording.
 In either case, relative times between data points remain the same.